Class 11 Accountancy NCERT Solutions Chapter 2 Theory Base of Accounting: Free PDF Download

-The necessity of accounting principles: Accounting information makes sense and is useful for the consumers only if the financial statements are prepared by following generally accepted accounting information in standardized formats that are easily understood.
+The necessity of accounting principles: Accounting information makes sense and is useful for the consumers only if the financial statements are prepared by following generally accepted accounting information in standardised formats that are easily understood.

 What Are the Types of Accounting Principles?

 Accounting Entity or Business Entity Principle: A firm is needed to have a unique existence apart from its owner.
-In this principle, a business is an individual, separate and different from its owner.
-Hence, the transactions are put down and analyzed and the financial statements are prepared from the business point of view and not the owner.
+In this principle, a business is an individual, separate, and different from its owner.
+Hence, the transactions are put down and analysed and the financial statements are prepared from the business point of view and not the owner.
 The investment made in the business makes the owner the creditor.

 Money Measurement Principle: This principle is the documentation of transactions provided in terms of money recorded in the database of every company.
 Events like the death of company personnel have not been recorded, even though these instances affect the business operations to some extent.